-Throughout all time periods and cultures, flags have been used as a symbol to identify a country or group, signal an activity, or express feelings.
-Countries are identified and unified by their flags.
+Throughout many time periods and cultures, flags have been a symbol to identify a country or group, signal an activity, or express feelings.
+Flags identify and unify countries.
 Flags can symbolize caution, stop, and go.
-Different cultures express feeling through flags.
+Different cultures express feeling and inspiration through flags.
 Sporting teams and schools can show pride through the display of their team flags.

-- Papel picado, dating back to the Aztecs, are hand cut tissue paper flags created in Mexico to adorn altars and streets during the Day of the Dead celebration.
-They are also used as decoration during other street festivals and for special occasions.
+- Papel picado are hand-cut tissue paper flags dating back to the Aztecs.
+They’re used in Mexico to adorn altars and streets during the Day of the Dead celebration.
+They are also used for decoration during other street festivals and special occasions.
 Colors play an important role in these flags.
-Oranges, pinks, and purples are used to celebrate the Day of the Dead.
+The Day of the Dead features oranges, pinks, and purples.

 - In Nepal, prayer flags are created out of finely woven cotton and block printed with good wishes that are thought to be spread when the flags blow in the wind.
 These flags are usually flown in groups of five.
-Color is significant in these flags as well.
-The five colors used are blue, white, red, green, and yellow.
-Each color represents an element: sky, wind, fire, water and earth.
+Color is significant in these flags: the five colors used are blue, white, red, green, and yellow.
+Each color represents an element: sky, wind, fire, water, and earth.

 Have participants sketch out their designs.
-Depending on the age group and supplies available, the flags can be made of paper or cloth.
-SmartFab, a man-made fabric, was used in the lesson below.
-Markers, crayons, printing ink, or paint can be used to create the participant’s final design on the material of choice.
+Use paper or cloth as a medium, depending on the age group and supplies available.
+This lesson uses Smart-Fab, an artificial fabric.
+Use markers, crayons, printing ink, or paint to create the final design on the material of choice.

 Inspiration Flags Art Project

-- Participants will look at a variety of flags spanning time and culture and make note of the variety of intent and purposes that flags communicate.
+- Participants will look at flags spanning time and culture and note the variety of intent and purposes that flags communicate.

-- Participants will learn about the symbols depicted on flags and discuss their meaning.
+- Participants will learn about the symbols depicted on flags and discuss their meanings.
 What are the flags communicating?
 What is the purpose of the flag?
-Some flags include words, symbols, and colors in their design and each has a meaning.
+Some flags include words, symbols, and colors in their design, each with meaning.
 How does the purpose of the flag influence when and how the flag is displayed?